Skip to main content

 Germination temperature and growth temperature are different numbers.
 Penn State Extension notes that cool-season root growth is most vigorous at 50-65°F soil and optimum leaf and shoot growth occurs at 60-75°F. This is why the practical seeding sweet spot is the 50-65°F band: warm enough that the seed germinates at a useful rate, cool enough that the seedling's roots establish vigorously rather than burning energy on top growth.

 For warm-season grasses, the base is much higher.
-Texas A&M AgriLife Extension turf guidance reports that warm-season grasses need soil sustained around 65°F before they make significant growth, with germination optimizing in the 75-85°F range.
+Texas A&M AgriLife Extension turf guidance reports that warm-season grasses need soil sustained around 65°F before they make significant growth, with germination fastest in the 75-85°F range.
 Bermudagrass, the most commonly seeded warm-season species, germinates reliably once 2-inch soil holds in the upper 60s and climbs from there.
+Note that 85°F is where germination is quickest, not a ceiling: warm-season seeding stays workable up to about 90°F, which is why summer seeding is normal across the South.

 Germination temperature vs. growth temperature

 These are not the same number.
-Cool-season seed germinates fastest at 59-86°F, but the resulting seedlings grow strongest roots at 50-65°F. That is why you seed cool-season grass into soil that is warming through the 50s, not soil that has already hit 80°F. The seed sprouts and the seedling immediately enters its best rooting window.
+Warm soil sprouts seed faster, but cool-season seedlings grow their strongest roots at 50-65°F. That is why you seed cool-season grass into soil that is warming through the 50s, not soil that has already hit 80°F: the seed sprouts and the seedling immediately enters its best rooting window instead of racing summer.
 For the full thermal map of every lawn task, see our soil thermometer guide.

 Days to Germination by Species